The Future of Technology

 Apple knows this.
 It’s why they’re not afraid to cannibalize their own products.
 It’s why we’re seeing the amalgamation of OS X and iOS.
 It’s why the iPhone and the iPad are so wildly successful.
 It’s why the Apple developer community is thriving — because others get it too.

 But even Apple — though they are closer than anyone else — isn’t there yet.
 Nobody is.
 There is still a long and bright road ahead.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.